aayannikhil/Getweather/README.md

 # Getweather

-This repo contains a weather web crawling application fulfilling all the essentials mentioned in the task.
+This repo contains a weather web crawling application along with the python pip package.

 ## Getting Started